PlugShare: Charging Stations App Reviews

 Free

-What is plugshare app?
+What is plugshare: charging stations app?
 Download the most accurate EV and Tesla charging station map.

 PlugShare is the world’s largest EV driver community.
 Drivers contribute station reviews and photos to help the EV community make the most informed charging decisions possible.